Reach Your Potential with Michigan Tech

 - Enjoy using state-of-the-art facilities filled with cutting-edge equipment, including lasers, microprobes, robots, anechoic chambers, and more.

 - Join the Enterprise Program, and find your place in a student-led “company” that works on multi-year projects for company sponsors.
-The Electrical and Computer Engineering department sponsors four teams of its own:
+The Electrical and Computer Engineering department sponsors three teams of its own: